If you're one of the millions of people in the US suffering from constipation, you may be at risk for chronic kidney disease (CKD).

 Additionally, biotics supplementation (prebiotics, probiotics, synbiotics) has been found to be effective in alleviating constipation by restoring a healthy gut microbiota balance.

 In implementing these non-pharmacological strategies for improving gut health in CKD patients, it is important to seek guidance from healthcare professionals who specialize in renal nutrition.
-They can help tailor an individualized plan that meets the patient's specific needs while taking into account any dietary restrictions and medication use.
+They can help tailor an individualized plan that meets the patient's specific needs while taking into account any dietary restrictions and medication use (ckd and diabetes medications).

 By incorporating these practices into daily routines, individuals with CKD can take steps towards improving their gut health and overall well-being.